Deep-Symmetry/afterglow/README.md

 Given its current development phase, you will want to use Afterglow in a Clojure repl.

     (use 'afterglow.examples)

-    (ramp-channels 1 2 5)
+    ;; Set up a thread to process any effects we throw into active-functions ;; and output the values they generate for universe 1:
+    (run-cues 1)

+    ;; Start with a cue to set all the fixtures to a nice blue color (reset! active-functions {:blue blue-cue})

+    ;; But I'm still not seeing anything?
+Oh!
+The dimmers...
+    ;; Ramp all the dimmers up on a sawtooth curve once per beat.
+    (swap! active-functions assoc :master (afterglow.effects.dimmer/sawtooth-beat metro sample-rig))

+    ;; Slow that down a little:
     (afterglow.rhythm/metro-bpm metro 70)

+    ;; Let's just set the dimmers at a fixed level:
+    (swap! active-functions assoc :master (master-cue 200))

+    ;; Terminate the effect handler thread:
     (stop!)

+    ;; And darken the universe we were playing with...
+    (blackout-universe 1)

-If you have a web browser open on [your OLA daemon](http://localhost:9090/ola.html)'s DMX monitor for Universe 1, you will see the values for channels 2 and 5 ramping up quickly, then a little more slowly after you change the BPM.
+If you have a web browser open on [your OLA daemon](http://localhost:9090/ola.html)'s DMX monitor for Universe 1, you will see the values for channels changing, then ramping up quickly, then a little more slowly after you change the BPM.
 Alter the example to use a universe and channels that you will actually be able to see with a connected fixture, and watch Clojure seize control of your lights!

 ## Options